Quantifying Genuine Awareness in Hallucination Prediction Beyond Question-Side Shortcuts: AQE: assessing question-side effects of hallucination prediction datasets

 In this section, we describe the concept of AQE.
 Repeating \autoref{sec:definition}, the model $\theta$ is given a question $x$ to generate answer, where the correctness is denoted as a binary representation $k$.
 A hidden state $s$ is extracted at the first position of the answer.
 And $s$ is consist of model-side $s_M$ and question-side information $s_Q$.
 Learnable module $\phi$ can perceive $s$ to infer $\hat{k}$ to predict $k$, which is hallucination prediction.
 Self-awareness is defined as utilizing $s_M$ to predict $k$.
 Here, what we ultimately aim to measure is the effect of utilizing $s_M$ in predicting $k$, denoted as \( \mathcal{A}(\phi(s_M)) \). $\mathcal{A}(\cdot)$ is a metric that measures the correctness of the predicted $\hat{k}$.
 As all we can measure is \( \mathcal{A}(\phi(s_Q, s_M)) \), we decompose this as follows: $\mathcal{A}(\phi(s_Q, s_M)) \approx \mathcal{A}(\phi(s_Q)) + \mathcal{A}(\phi(s_M))$ This allows us to measure the effect of self-awareness as follows:

-\paragraph{AQE as a Shapley analysis} To provide a clearer theoretical ground, we formalize AQE as a special case of Shapley analysis \citep{fryer2021shapley}, which evaluates the impact of individual factors on the outcome.
-Specifically, AQE corresponds to the concept of \textbf{marginal contribution}—a metric that quantifies the separate contriubtion of a single factor.
+\paragraph{AQE as a Shapley analysis} We formalize AQE as a special case of Shapley analysis \citep{fryer2021shapley}, which evaluates the impact of individual factors on the outcome.
+Specifically, AQE corresponds to the concept of \textbf{marginal contribution}—a metric that quantifies the separate contribution of a single factor.

 \autoref{eq:shapley} is the general formulation of marginal contribution.
 Here, $\alpha$ and $\beta$ represent individual components of a system. $\alpha \cup \beta$ represents a state in which these components are mixed together. $\Gamma(\cdot)$ represents the baseline performance metric (e.g., AUROC). $\Gamma_\beta(\alpha)$ quantifies the impact of removing $\beta$, thus isolating the contribution of $\alpha$.
 In our setting, $\alpha$ and $\beta$ correspond to the model-side and question-side information, respectively. $\alpha \cup \beta$ can be interpreted as the information contained in the hidden state of the model, which integrates both the model and question side information. $\Gamma(\alpha\cup \beta)$, $\Gamma(\beta)$, and $\Gamma_\beta(\alpha)$ correspond to $A(\phi(s))$, $A(\phi(s_Q))$, and $A(\phi(s_M))$, respectively.